-Every module declaration shall contain at least one declaration or definition of a constructor method.
-Multiple constructor definitions are Not Supported.
+Every module declaration shall contain one declaration or definition of a constructor member function.
+Multiple constructor declarations or definitions are Not Supported.

 Within a constructor of an SC\MODULE and functions called from the constructor, the following operations are Supported to construct module hierarchy: